 If you are a U.S. citizen living or traveling outside of the U.S. and you have not done so, please enroll in the Department of State’s Smart Traveler Enrollment Program (STEP).
 The Embassy will then be able to contact you with updated information in case of an emergency.

-I need to renew my U.S. passport:
+How can I renew my U.S. passport?

 Can I apply for a Consular Report of Birth Abroad (CRBA)?

-I need to have a document Notarized:
+How can I have a U.S. document apostilled?

 The U.S. Embassy Dublin cannot complete Apostilles on U.S. issued birth certificates for the purpose of getting married in Ireland.
 The Secretary of State offices in each state have control of vital record documents, please contact your State’s Secretary of State office for instructions on how to get an Apostille.

 Can I apply for citizenship for my children through a grandparent?

 A child under age 18 who has a U.S. citizen grandparent who meets the physical presence requirements may qualify for expeditious naturalization under the Immigration and Nationality Act.
 Although not entitled to U.S. citizenship at birth, the child can, through this process, become a U.S. citizen by naturalization without first having to take up residence in the United States.
 It is, however, necessary for the child to travel to the United States for the naturalization, and all applications and documentation must be submitted and approved beforehand.
 This procedure must be done through the United States Citizenship and Immigration Services (USCIS), and is not handled by the U.S. Embassy Dublin.
 The process can take from six months to a year or more.
 For more information please visit our Expeditious Naturalization webpage.